orjpap/orjpap.github.io/_posts/2019-14-20-iOS-build-schemes.md

 ## Create Custom Schemes

 I usually delete (select and click on the "-" icon) the default scheme and create new ones for each configuration.
-From the "manage schemes" menu, let's make two schemes named Production and Development using the default target.
+From the "manage schemes" menu, let's create two new schemes named **Production** and **Development** using the default target.
 Don't forget to edit the schemes to run the corresponding build configuration on <u>Run</u>

 ![4](/assets/images/2019-14-20-iOS-build-schemes.assets/4.png)